-So here’s every question you’ve ever had about diabetes, but were too afraid to ask.
+Here are answers to a number of questions you may have had about diabetes, but were too afraid to ask.

 What is diabetes?

+Diabetes is a serious, lifelong condition that can cause significant health problems unless it’s properly managed.
 When we eat, food is broken down into glucose (sugar) and released into our blood.
 When our blood sugar goes up, it triggers the pancreas to release a hormone called insulin.
 Insulin allows the glucose to enter our cells and be turned into energy we can use.

 People who have diabetes don’t produce enough insulin, or can’t use the insulin they do produce.
 Without enough insulin, too much blood sugar stays in the bloodstream.
 Over time, that can cause serious health problems, such as heart disease, sight loss, and kidney problems.